A Hard Look at the Economic World Gen Z Inherited

 This prompted a listener to ask for a deeper dive: The official Boomer vs. Zoomer cage match of economic strife to understand, all else held equal, how the financial worlds these generations grew up in are different (and, more intriguing, the striking ways in which they’ve never been more alike).
 Today’s episode is a then-and-now analysis into housing, education, wages, inflation, and investing—and I think it’s going to surprise you.

 Our show is a production of Morning Brew and is produced by Henah Velez and Katie Gatti Tassin, with our audio engineering and sound design from Nick Torres.
-Devin Emery is our Chief Content Officer and additional fact checking comes from Kate Brandt.
+Devin Emery is our Chief Content Officer and additional fact checking comes from Scott Wilson.

 Mentioned in the Episode